‘Playboy’ Model Daniella Chavez Spills Out Of String Bikini On Instagram

 With 11.3 million Instagram followers, it’s safe to say that Daniella Chavez is popular.
-Alongside the three Playboy covers she has to her name, this US-based blonde has been teasing her male fans for a while, now.
+Alongside the three Playboy covers she has to her name, this U.S.-based blonde has been teasing her male fans for a while now.
 April 11, 2019 is proving just another such occasion.

 Chavez’s April 11 post isn’t for the faint-hearted.
 With eye-popping cleavage spilling out of a black string bikini, it’s in-your-face, bold, and proving quite a hit.
 While no hand-held camera is visible, the picture appears to be a selfie.
 Daniella is shot from up-close, there’s no background distraction, and the plunging neckline seems to be the center of attention.
 The black bikini is accessorized only by metallic-effect aviator shades.
 Within four hours of being posted, the picture had racked up over 100,000 likes.
 The comments speak for themselves.